Bombardier Inc. – Annual report – 31 December 2020

-The following areas require management’s most critical estimates and judgments.
+The following areas require management’s most critical estimates and judgments, including the impact of the COVID-19 pandemic, if any.
 The sensitivity analyses below should be used with caution as the changes are hypothetical and the impact of changes in each key assumption may not be linear.

 Long-term contracts – Transportation conducts most of its business under long-term manufacturing and service contracts and Aviation has some long-term maintenance service contracts, as well as design and development contracts for third parties.
 Revenues and margins from long-term contracts relating to the designing, engineering or manufacturing of specially designed products (including rail vehicles, vehicle overhaul and signalling contracts) and service contracts are recognized over time.
 The long-term nature of these contracts requires estimates of total contract costs and the transaction price.
 The measure of progress toward complete satisfaction of the performance obligation is generally determined by comparing the actual costs incurred to the total costs anticipated for the entire contract, excluding costs that are not representative of the measure of performance.

 Recognized revenues and margins are subject to revisions as contracts progress towards completion.
 Management conducts quarterly reviews of estimated costs and revenues to completion on a contract-by-contract basis, including a review of escalation assumptions.
 In addition, a detailed annual review is performed on a contract-by-contract basis as part of the budget and strategic plan process.
 The effect of any revision may be significant and is recorded by way of a cumulative catch-up adjustment in the period in which the estimates are revised.

 A 1% increase in the estimated future costs to complete all ongoing long-term contracts would have decreased gross margin from discontinued operations for fiscal year 2020 by approximately $124 million.